Ananya2001-an/java-practice/src/notes.md

   -  Array[Math.floor(Math.random()*Array.length)]

 - Integer.MAX_VALUE gives max int value.
 - Scanner s = new Scanner(System.in); s.nextLine() will read whole line with spaces as well.
 But s.next() will terminate if any space is given.
+- switch(c){
+    case 1:
+      ...
+      break
+    case 2:
+      ...
+      break
+    default:
+      ...
+  }

 ### Most used Java Packages/Classes
 - `Scanner` class from `java.util` package